AnDevX/AnDevX/README.md

 - 👊🏾 [AnDevX]
 - 🧑🏾‍💻 Interested in the World
 - 🖥 All Languages learning
-- 🫱🏾‍🫲🏻 Open to collaborate
+- 🫱🏾‍🫲🏻 Open for collaborations
-- 🤖 Working on app, games, web and AI
+- 🤖 Working on app, games, web and cloud
 - 🫥
 - .]
 Website: www.andevx.com [.
 - _> Discord DevsLab [WIP] : https://discord.gg/PQsjTfbY <_